tiy-durham-2014-09/tiy-durham-2014-09.github.io/source/syllabus.html.md

 ## Topics

-The topics we are going to cover in class are listed below.
-This list is not
-comprehensive: we will cover additional topics as needed.

-* General programming
-  * Command-Line Orientation
-  * Git & GitHub
-  * Pair Programming
-  * Principles of Agile Development
-  * Estimation

-* Ruby
-  * Ruby Basics: syntax, numbers and strings, arrays and hashes, methods
-  * Logic and Control Flow
-  * Object-Oriented Programming with Ruby
-  * Modules
-  * Bundler and Rubygems
-  * Unit Testing with Ruby
-  * Pry

-* Web Applications & Front-End
-  * HTML & CSS
-  * Introduction to Web Applications with Sinatra
-  * Zurb Foundation
-  * Introduction to JavaScript
-  * jQuery
-  * CoffeeScript
-  * Ajax

-* Rails
-  * MVC & Intro to Rails
-  * Rake Tasks and Rails
-  * YAML
-  * Simple Rails Models (CRUD)
-  * Migrations
-  * Rails Model Relationships
-  * STI and Polymorphic Relationships
-  * Model Validations
-  * SQL
-  * Rails Controllers & Routing
-  * Before & After Filters
-  * REST & Building APIs
-  * Rails Views & ERb
-  * Eliminating Duplication with Layouts and Partials
-  * View Helpers
-  * Forms & Validation
-  * Haml
-  * Sass & the Asset Pipeline
-  * Sending Emails
-  * Generating JSON
-  * The User Session & Flash
-  * Roll-Your-Own Rails Authentication
-  * Testing with Rails
-  * Deploying Rails on Heroku

-* Rails Gems/Plugins
-  * Advanced Testing with Rails: FactoryGirl, Faker, RSpec
-  * Acceptance/Integration Testing with Capybara
-  * Authentication with Devise
-  * Admin Interface with ActiveAdmin
-  * File Uploads with CarrierWave
-  * Debugging with better_errors and pry-rails
-  * Consuming APIs with HTTParty

-* Optional Bonus Modules
-  * Authentication with Omniauth
-  * Easier Forms with SimpleForm
-  * Search with pg_search and Sunspot or ElasticSearch
-  * Security and Linting with Brakeman, Rubocop, and Rails Best Practices
-  * Asynchronous Processing with Sidekiq
-  * Deploying Rails to non-Heroku environments

-### Curriculum as a mind map

-<%= link_to(image_tag("curriculum.png", :alt => "curriculum mind map"), "/images/curriculum.png") %>
+These topics are listed week-by-week.
+However, this list is not definitive and we will reorder things based off how the class is going.

+Each list of topics is a list of things students should be comfortable with at the end of that week.

+### Week 1

+By the end of this week, students should be comfortable with:

+* Computational thinking
+* Setting up your computer for development
+* Writing Ruby programs
+* Using objects in programming
+* Getting input and producing output from a program
+* Testing your code

+### Week 2

+* Creating your own objects and classes
+* Using modules
+* Using external libraries
+* Reading and writing simple regular expressions

+### Week 3

+* Creating web pages with HTML & CSS
+* Generating web sites using Middleman
+* Using data in a file to dynamically create web pages
+* Preprocessing Sass and using CSS libraries with the asset pipeline

+### Week 4

+* Starting Rails projects
+* Using PostgreSQL to store data
+* Using Rails models to manipulate data in a database
+* Using Rails scaffolds to display models
+* Making simple validations for models in Rails
+* Building custom views in Rails
+* Creating database migrations
+* Querying for data in Rails
+* Associating different models in Rails
+* Using Rails' form helpers
+* Testing Rails models
+* Deploying Rails applications to Heroku

+### Week 5

+* Using advanced Rails associations, including polymorphic associations
+* Making advanced queries for subsets of data using SQL fragments
+* Migrating existing data
+* Building custom controllers in Rails
+* Applying REST principles
+* Displaying data in different formats
+* Using filters in your controllers
+* Using sessions to store data, such as login status
+* Showing flash messages
+* Making helpers for Rails views
+* Using alternatives to HTML + ERb for templating
+* Testing Rails controllers

+### Week 6

+* Writing JavaScript
+* Using server-generated JavaScript responses to remotely submit data and update pages
+* Using jQuery to script interactions
+* Creating requests with Ajax
+* Testing applications from the outside-in with Capybara *

+### Week 7

+* Common web patterns

+### Week 8

+* Advanced JavaScript and Single-Page Applications

+### Week 9

+### Week 10

+### Weeks 11-13

+Yes, we have thirteen weeks in this course, because of the Thanksgiving holiday!

+You will be working on your final project and presentation during this time.

 ## Capstone Project

 During the last three weeks of the course, you will be working on your capstone project, putting all you've learned into practice.
-You will be working with a group of 2-4 people on your project.
+You will be working by yourself, or with a group of 2-4 people on your project.

-At the end of week 9, you'll present your idea for a final project and get feedback, helping you scope the project.
-During weeks 10, 11, and 12, you'll work primarily on this project.
+During week 10, you'll present your idea for a final project and get feedback, helping you scope the project.
+During weeks 11, 12, and 13, you'll work primarily on this project.
 We will have lecture time, but it will be tailored to what you need to know for your project and may be optional.
 We will let you know what days lecture is optional.

 This project must use Ruby on Rails to build a web application of significant size, backed by a database and using some of the libraries we covered during